elisamarjut/book-nook/README.md

 ## Technologies used
 ### Main technologies
 Book Nook is created using Expo and React Native.
 The book data is fetched from [Google Books API](https://developers.google.com/books/docs/overview).
 The app uses Firebase Realtime Database for storing and retrieving user-favorite books.
+React Navigation is used with a combination of tab navigation and stack navigation for a smooth navigation experience.

 ### Additional technologies
-* React Navigation, with a combination of tab navigation and stack navigation for a smooth navigation experience
 * React Native Paper's material design components
 * Custom hook to handle API requests for book data, showing an effective use of state and lifecycle management
+* Expo Sharing library is used for sharing the favorite books as a list written in a text file